polera/rxs/README.md

   </picture>
 </h1>

 `rxs` is a local-first, keyboard-driven RSS, Atom, and JSON Feed reader for the terminal.
 It stores downloaded articles in SQLite, starts without an account, and remains useful offline.
+On launch it shows the saved library immediately, refreshes subscriptions automatically, and can optionally retrieve readable full text when a feed contains only a summary.

 ## Screenshots